Get answers to privacy concerns around sexually transmitted infections (STI) testing.

-When you go for sexually transmitted infection (STI or STD) testing, you may be asked for personal information, such as your name, B.C.
-Care Card, birth date, health history and contact information.
+It is important to understand that health care providers are required to maintain patient confidentiality.
+When you go for sexually transmitted infection testing, you may be asked for personal information, such as your name, Personal Health Number (B.C.
+Care Card), birth date, health history and contact information.
 This information is kept private.
-At some HIV testing clinics you can test under an alias—a made-up name—or using your initials, and provide a way you can be reached.
+At some sexual health clinics you can test under an alias (a made-up name) and provide a way you can be reached.

 Who will find out?

 Some STIs are reportable which means results are reported to public health to support partner follow up if required.
 Reportable STIs include:

 Will they tell my partner?

 If an individual tests positive for a reportable STI, the health care provider or public health nurse will ask about sexual partners who would benefit from testing and treatment.
 When required, partners can be informed in person or anonymously.

 Your doctor will only be notified if you have provided their details.

 Will my employer find out?

 Your employer will not find out, unless you decide to tell them.